Léon Hanolet: First Congo tour: Zongo (1888–1891)

 Hanolet embarked for Africa on 17 June 1888.

 Henri Avaert arrived in Boma on 21 September 1888, where he assumed command of the Force Publique from Léon Roget.

 He was assisted by lieutenants Fiévez, Debergh and Hanolet, 13 Belgian non-commissioned officers and soldiers, and 28 Hausa or Bangala instructors.

 After a few months with Avaert in Bas-Congo Hanolet was attached to the fourth Ubangi expedition, organized by Alphonse van Gèle.

 The expedition left Léopoldville on 21 May 1889 in the steamers En Avant and Association internationale Africaine, and a large canoe.

-It was led by Van Gèle and included district commissioner Georges le Marinel, Hanolet, lieutenant Edouard De Rechter and sub-lieutenant Léon Busine.
+It was led by Van Gèle and included district commissioner Georges le Marinel, Hanolet, lieutenant Édouard De Rechter and sub-lieutenant Léon Busine.

 The expedition reached Zongo on 25 June 1889, where a station was founded as a base of operations with Hanolet in command.

 The Association internationale Africaine was almost lost in the Zongo rapids.

 Hanolet commanded this post for two years, assisted by Busine.

 The French founded the post of Bangui opposite Zongo soon after.

 Hanolet was reported to have forcibly ended the trade in slaves by the Bobangi in the Bangui-Zongo area, although slaves do not seem to have formed a significant part of the workforce.

 Hanolet was succeeded by Lieutenant Heymans on 15 May 1891.

 On 17 July 1891 he embarked for Europe from Boma.